Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 ...
 ```

-Now the generated expression begins to resemble an idiomatic Dhall configuration.
+Now the generated expression begins to resemble a Dhall configuration we might write by hand.
 The outer record is an ordinary Dhall record and the `pull_request_rules` field of that record contains an ordinary Dhall `List`.
-However, the "leaves" of our expression are still cluttered by arbitrary YAML that we need to narrow down with more specific types.
+However, the "leaves" of our expression are still arbitrary YAML that we need to narrow down with more specific types.

+You can think of `JSON/Type` as analogous to a type-level `TODO` for our YAML schema that we can insert whenever we're not sure what the type should be.

 ## Keep it simple